-Kick off 2021 with this at-a-glance guide for how to help people in your community each month of the year.
+A new year is underway.
+Kick off 2023 with this at-a-glance guide for how to help people in your community each month of the year:

-In the spirit of Martin Luther King Day, create your own “Day of Service” by grabbing a friend and signing up for a volunteer shift.
+In the spirit of Martin Luther King, Jr. Day, create your own “Day of Service” by grabbing some friends and signing up for a volunteer shift.

-Sign up for our bi-monthly newsletter to receive stories and updates from the communities we serve.
-You’ll learn how hunger is affecting your communities, and how you can help be part of the solution.
+Sign up for our newsletter to receive stories and updates from the communities we serve.
+You’ll learn how hunger is affecting our community, and how you can be part of the solution.

 Volunteer at a Community Market to get a hands-on experience right in your community!
-Each month, our Community Marketplaces in D.C., Virginia, and Maryland provide thousands of emergency boxes and produce in high-density neighborhoods with high rates of food insecurity.
+Each month, our Community Marketplaces in D.C., Virginia, and Maryland provide nutritious items in high-density neighborhoods with high rates of food insecurity.

-One of the best ways to help people during National Volunteer Month is to find and sign up for a shift to pack emergency boxes in the CAFB warehouse.
-Each box provides enough food to provide meals to a family of 4 for up to 5 days!
+One of the best ways to help people during National Volunteer Month is to find and sign up for a shift to pack boxes in the CAFB warehouse.
+Each box provides enough food to provide meals to a family of four for up to five days!

 Become a monthly donor to the food bank.
 Your monthly gift can transform lives by making it possible for a child to focus in school, for a mom to make it through her night shift and pay her family’s bills, and for a senior citizen to avoid life-threatening illnesses.